isabella232/hpctv/README.md

 Additionally, any information within a Vue component on the page that comes from Vuex is proxied via `vuex.<propertyName>`.
 This makes finding information from vuex easier to isolate when searching source code.

+### Axios
+Axios is a promised based HTTP library and is used for all external resource calls in this application.
+It has a global configuration object that can be modified in `/src/vuex/store.js` as the `apiConfig` object.
+Generally this should not be modified.

 ## Table of Contents

 1. [Global Components](#global-components)